Palace of Castel Gandolfo: History

 On 7 December 2013, Pope Francis named Osvaldo Gianoli as the Director of the Pontifical Villas of Castel Gandolfo.
 In March 2014, the Vatican opened the Barberini Gardens to paid visitors on escorted tours during morning hours every day but Sunday.
 Beginning 11 September 2015, the public was able to travel from Vatican City to Castel Gandolfo by a train that had previously been reserved for use by the pope.
 Before the end of the year, products from the farm, previously only available to Vatican employees, were made available for purchase by the public.

 On 21 October 2016, the palace was opened to the public for viewing without undergoing any structural changes.
-When asked if the building would again become a papal apartment, Castel Gandolfo mayor Milvia Monachesi said: "the fact that the palace is now a museum will make a reversal in the future difficult".
+When asked if the building would again become a papal apartment, Castel Gandolfo mayor Milvia Monachesi said: "the fact that the palace is now a museum will make a reversal in the future difficult".On 17 June 2025, a communiqué of the Prefecture of the Pontifical Household was issued which restored the palace to its status as a place of papal residency.
+The communiqué stated that Pope Leo XIV planned to take up residence in the Palace for part of his summer holidays from 6 to 20 July and from 15 to 17 August of that year.
+On July 6, 2025, Pope Leo XIV would begin staying at Castel Gandolfo for a six week vacation, thus resuming the tradition of Castel Gandolfo being used as the pope's retreat and summer home.
+However, the main Apostolic Palace at Castel Gandolfo still remains a museum, with Leo XIV instead staying at the Castel Gandolfo complex's Villa Barberini.

 Legal status

 Pursuant to the Lateran Treaty of 1929, the Papal Palace of Castel Gandolfo is Italian territory, but owned by the Holy See and equipped with extraterritoriality comparable to that of diplomatic missions.
 It is exempt from Italian taxes and expropriations, and Italian authorities are prohibited from entering it without the consent of the Holy See.